kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/motivation.md

 ## Morning Routine: Jumpstart Your Brain

 Regardless of where you stand in the mind-body debate, it is clear that taking care of both your physical and mental health are important if you want to live a healthly life, where you are able to learn effectively and achieve your goals.
-One way to help you do this every day is by having a set routine that you use to jump start your day.
+One way to help you do this every day is by having a set routine that you use to begin your day.

 <aside>